2022 Nissan Rogue vs Toyota RAV4

 Another minor difference has to do with the moonroof.
 The Rogue is available with a dual panel panoramic moonroof.
 With the RAV4, select trims have a regular moonroof and some others can have a panoramic moonroof with a front section that can tilt and slide open.
 Having that moonroof really elevates the experience for certain people who love the idea of having the sun shine on them and having fresh air fill their cabins.

-The RAV4 starts out with a seven-inch touchscreen, which is smaller than what the Rogue has.
-On the other end of the lineup, though, it has a nine-inch touchscreen.
-Like the Rogue, the RAV4 has smartphone compatibility, SiriusXM, and Bluetooth.
-It also has Amazon Alexa, which can be really convenient.
-Not all of its trims have Wi-Fi capability, but many do.
-Its higher trims have integrated navigation and 11 JBL speakers.
+The RAV4 features a seven-inch touchscreen as its base option, which is smaller than what the Rogue offers.
+However, the higher end of the RAV4 lineup includes a larger nine-inch touchscreen.
+Similar to the Rogue, the RAV4 supports smartphone compatibility, SiriusXM, and Bluetooth.
+Moreover, the RAV4 also features Amazon Alexa integration, which can be highly convenient.
+While not all trims include Wi-Fi capability, many do offer this feature.
+For those seeking additional features, higher-end RAV4 trims offer integrated navigation and 11 JBL speakers too.

 A wireless smartphone charging pad is available on the RAV4.
 This can eliminate the need for having so many cords cluttering the front console area.
 Lower trims start out with three total USB ports, and higher trims have five total USB ports so that no one has to compete for them.

-However, the RAV4 has something that the Rogue does not, and that's road sign assist.
-This program gives the vehicle the ability to read road signs, and it can then remind drivers of those signs.
-This is nice because drivers don't always see every speed limit sign and sometimes need to be reminded of upcoming traffic patterns.
+In contrast, the RAV4 has a unique feature not found in the Rogue, which is road sign assist.
+This feature enables the vehicle to recognize road signs and subsequently remind drivers of them.
+This is particularly useful in situations where drivers may miss a speed limit sign or need to be reminded of upcoming traffic patterns.

-Both models can be upgraded with 360-degree monitors to provide a greater perspective of what's around them.
-The adaptive cruise control program available on the Rogue is a bit more advanced than the one that the RAV4 has.
-That's because it can incorporate navigation data in determining when to slow down.
-The Rogue can also have intelligent lane intervention.
-This is a mitigation program that works together with blind spot monitoring to reduce the likelihood of certain types of accidents.
+Both models offer the option to upgrade to 360-degree monitors, which provide a more comprehensive view of the surrounding environment.
+While both vehicles feature adaptive cruise control programs, the one found in the Rogue is more advanced than the RAV4's version. i.e the Rogue's adaptive cruise control can integrate navigation data to determine when to slow down.
+In addition, the Rogue has the option for intelligent lane intervention, a mitigation program that collaborates with blind spot monitoring to decrease the probability of certain types of accidents.

 Which Has the Best Value?